-Welcome to the romantic side of Da Nang – a bridge that is dedicated to all the couples.
-Built in 2015 on Tran Hung Dao Street which is just a perfect location to watch Dragon Bridge, sunset and fireworks.
+Welcome to the romantic side of Da Nang – a bridge that is dedicated to all couples.
+Built in 2015 on Tran Hung Dao Street which is just a perfect location to watch Dragon Bridge, sunset, and fireworks.

 The bridge is 70m long, inspired by many love bridges across the world where lovers share their moments together.
-Right at the bridge is the statue of Carp Turns into A Dragon representing virtues like patience, dedication and determination in Asian culture.
+Right at the bridge is the statue of Carp Turned into A Dragon representing virtues like patience, dedication, and determination in Asian culture.

 – Architecture Masterpiece – Golden Bridge, Ba Na Hills